15 Popular American Chicken Breeds

 by Mr ATM is licensed under CC BY 2.0

-The Naked Neck chicken is a good bird for hot climates and those who don’t want to bother with feathers.
+The Naked Neck chicken is good for hot climates and those who don’t want to bother with feathers.

 They are calm, docile birds that don’t mind being handled.
 They are also known as turkeys without feathers and vultures because of their appearance.